THIS IS HOW WE OPERATE

 Our total impact realized since the start of made blue in 2014 is displayed below.
 We register the number of people given permanent access to clean water and hygiene, multiplied by a minimal daily use of 20 litres of water per person, according to United Nations reports.

-We have now created so much clean drinking water in developing countries and with that we are also making this enormous impact:
+We have already achieved so much clean drinking water in developing countries and that has more impact than you think:

 Impact mensen